sjoerdsein/active-colloids-simulation/notes.md

 ## Potential optimizations
+- The Voronoi calculations form the main performance bottleneck while saving data, but for long equilibrations some of these optimizations may make sense
 - [ ] Rearrange data in multiple cache-aligned arrays (one per coordinate)
 - [ ] Store (pointers to) points in quadtree(ish) or grid to reduce the number of points that need to be considered for intersections, or
 - [ ] Periodic boundary conditions: